AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 For the Platform consent standard v2.0, we’ll also need access to Adobe Experience Profile to create an XDM Individual Profile schema and dataset.
 For a tutorial on schema creation, see [Create a schema using the Schema Editor](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html?lang=en#tutorials) and for the required Preference Details profile field group see [XDM documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/overview.html?lang=en).

-This tutorial assumes you have access to Data Collection and have created a client-side tags property with the Web SDK extension installed and a working library created and built for development.
+This tutorial assumes you have access to Data Collection and have created a client-side tag property with the Web SDK extension installed and a working library created and built for development.
 These topics are detailed and demonstrated in these documents:

 * [Create or configure a property](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/companies-and-properties.html?lang=en#create-or-configure-a-property)
 * [Overview of libraries](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/libraries.html)